The Big Goodbye: Production

 Scanlan and Tormé recommended filming the holodeck sequences in black and white, but Rick Berman and Bob Justman disagreed with the idea.
-"The Big Goodbye" was the first episode based on the holodeck in the Star Trek franchise, although The Animated Series episode "The Practical Joker" was notable for showcasing an early prototype for holodeck technology by way of a 'recreation room' when it came out fourteen years before the TNG episode in 1974.
+"The Big Goodbye" was the first episode based on the holodeck in the Star Trek franchise.
 The holodeck would appear later in the season in "11001001", as well as a number of other episodes in various series, and would eventually become a regular feature.
 Because of the differences between the Dixon Hill scenes and those set on the Enterprise, Scanlan treated the diverse settings as if he were filming two unconnected episodes.

 Tierney was well known for playing villains in 1940s film noirs, including Dillinger (1945) and The Devil Thumbs a Ride (1947).
 After his performance in Star Trek: The Next Generation, Tierney gained new fame playing Joe Cabot in Quentin Tarantino's film Reservoir Dogs (1992).
 Wheaton later recalled he felt intimidated by Tierney during filming, as he was 15 and Tierney had a reputation for having a character similar to the tough guys he typically played.
 Tierney returned to Star Trek in 1997 to play an alien Regent in the Deep Space Nine episode, "Business as Usual".
 Wheaton said that after 12 previous episodes in the series at the time, he and the cast and crew preferred "The Big Goodbye" as it allowed them to play a period piece.
 The Dixon Hill holoprogram reappeared in the second season episode "Manhunt", the fourth-season episode "Clues", and the film Star Trek: First Contact (1996).
-The Dixon Hill characters are also featured in the licensed novel, A Hard Rain.
-In the Star Trek: Enterprise episode "Cogenitor," Trip Tucker selects a movie to watch.
-On the list of titles, one is called Dixon Hill and the Black Orchid.
+The Dixon Hill characters are also featured in the licensed novel A Hard Rain.

 Awards

-The episode won an Emmy for Outstanding Costume Design for a Series and the Peabody award.

 In recognition of its "new standard of quality for first-run syndication", the episode was honored with a Peabody Award in 1987.
 "The Big Goodbye" was also nominated for two Emmy Awards in the categories of Outstanding Cinematography for a Series and Outstanding Costumes for a Series, with costume designer William Ware Theiss winning the award in the latter category.